jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 with respect to a representative democracy, there is much that doesn't "look right" to Western eyes.
 Assembly votes are by plurality, not majority.
 There is no formal "separation of powers."
-There is no system of political parties or factions, to seemingly organize people on the basis of comon interest.
+There is no system of political parties or factions to organize people on the basis of comon interest.
 There are no nominations or runoff elections.
-The representatives are not held as responsible to the voters, which is just as well, since in practice there is no way of knowing the way any assemblyperson voted.
-Indeed, while minutes of meetings are available, consultation is frequently confidential.
-There is no "Robert's Rules of Order" to keep parliamentarians usy.
+The representatives that are elected are not held as responsible to the voters, which is just as well, since in practice there is no way of knowing the way any assemblyperson voted.
+Indeed, while minutes of meetings are available, they are done so in a way that does not identify the speakers.
+There are no "Robert's Rules of Order" to keep parliamentarians busy.

 From the point of view of any political scientist, then, this looks like a flawed democracy.
 And in the past, influential declared Baha'is